 - Scatter some flour onto the work surface and tip the dough out.
 Bring the dough together but avoid overworking – fold the dough over 2-3 times until it’s a little smoother.
 Pat into a round about 4cm deep.

 - Take a 5cm (smooth-edged cutters tend to cut more cleanly) and dip it into some flour.
 Plunge into the dough, then keep repeating.
 Brin the left over dough together again to use up the rest of the mixture.

-- Brush the tops with a beaten egg, then carefully arrange on the baking tray.
+- Brush the tops with a beaten egg, (and cheese if making the savoury version) then carefully arrange on the baking tray.
 Bake for 10 mins until risen and golden on the top.

 Eat just warm or cold on the day of baking, generously topped with jam and clotted cream.
 They can be frozen.